andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 The file `init.lua` is our startup file, the whole config that we are going to do will be sourced from here.

 At the folder `lua` will be placed our .lua files and modules.
-Each subfolders can have an `init.lua` file that will be used as an startpoint of the module (like an `index.html`).
+Each subfolder can have an `init.lua` file that will be used as an startpoint of the module (like an `index.html`).

 We are going to create one module called `custom`, containing all of our main config files, like keymaps and plugins management.